jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Operation-Guide/Dispatch-Rule-Settings.md

 ![防护调度规则](../../../../image/Advanced%20Anti-DDoS/dispatch-rule-01.png)

-Anti-DDoS Pro stands by in case of no attack, so user traffic directly accesses cloud resources without additional latency; Anti-DDoS Pro will be automatically switched to in case of any attack, and the traffic will be cleaned by Anti-DDoS Pro before being back to the cloud origin server.
+In case of no attacks, Anti-DDoS Pro serves as the backup; user traffics will directly access cloud resources the protection of Anti-DDoS Basic or Anti-DDoS Protection Package, without addition of any delay; In case of attack, automatically switch to Anti-DDoS Pro.
+Then, traffics will be cleaned by Anti-DDoS Pro at first and returned to the origin server of the cloud.

 ## Operation Steps